svpino/twitter/README.md

 ## Fundamentals

+* [Splitting your datasets](https://twitter.com/svpino/status/1359827674097672195?s=20) — I'm sure you've heard that we split our datasets into different subsets right before running our machine learning algorithms.
+This is an explanation of why we do that, the goal of each subset, and how to use them.

+* [Random splits aren't always a good solution](https://twitter.com/svpino/status/1377975882179039232?s=20) — When we start with machine learning, we learn to split our datasets in testing and training by taking a percentage of the data.
+Unfortunately, this practice could lead to overestimating the performance of your model.

+* [Everything you need to know about the batch size](https://twitter.com/svpino/status/1358286876822679552?s=20) — When using Gradient Descent, the batch size is one of the most consequential hyperparameters at our disposal.
+This is an explanation about the influence of the batch size.

+* [Are you overfitting to the validation set?](https://twitter.com/svpino/status/1371433872869711872?s=20) — You aren't doing yourself any favors if you aren't throwing away your validation data regularly.
+It's painful, I know, but you are looking for trouble if you don't do it.
+Let's talk about what happens with your data and your model.

+* [Metrics and imbalanced classification problems](https://twitter.com/svpino/status/1357302018428256258?s=20) — I built a model to predict whether you'll be involved in a crash next time you get in a car.
+And it's 99% accurate!
+Allow me to show you.

 * [Cheating with a data leakage](https://twitter.com/svpino/status/1425019257449025536?s=20) — Can you identify the problem with this 3-step approach?
 1. Prepare a dataset, 2.
 Split it (train, validation, and test sets), 3.
 Build a model.
 The issue is subtle, and unfortunately, many people build machine learning models this way.
 Let's talk about this.

 ## Machine learning techniques